rochacbruno/danklinux/README.md

 - Uses native `pacman` for system packages
 - AUR packages are built manually using `makepkg` (no AUR helper dependency)
 - **Recommendations**
-  - Use NetworkManager to manager networking
+  - Use NetworkManager to manage networking
   - If using archinstall, you can choose `minimal` for profile, and `NetworkManager` under networking.

 **Package Sources:**